 You can set up the order quantity in the same way as the order value.
 Just select the minimum/maximum order quantity instead of the checkout restriction.

 Add the quantity value in the box to set it up.
-To know details about order quantity, check out our blog.
+To know details about the order quantity, check out our blog.

 FAQs